actions/toolkit/docs/commands.md

 echo "::save-state name=FOO::foovalue"
 ```

 An environmental variable named `STATE_FOO` will be available to use in the post or main action.
-See [Sending Values to the pre and post actions](https://help.github.com/en/actions/reference/workflow-commands-for-github-actions#sending-values-to-the-pre-and-post-actions)
+See [Sending Values to the pre and post actions](https://help.github.com/en/actions/reference/workflow-commands-for-github-actions#sending-values-to-the-pre-and-post-actions) for more information.

 ### Log Level